LoyolaChicagoBooks/introcs-csharp/rst/whileinteractive.rst

    *always* true, and the loop *never* stops by itself.
    This is an *infinite loop*.
-   In practice, in many operating environments, particularly where you are geting input from the user, you can abort the execution of a program in an infinite loop by entering
+   In practice, in many operating environments, particularly where you are getting input from the user, you can abort the execution of a program in an infinite loop by entering
    :kbd:`Ctrl-C`.